Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 The possibility of resolving even longer times depends in particular on how the bond dimension $D$, which determines the computational effort, scales with the simulation time $t_\mathrm{max}$.
 In Fig.~\ref{fig:quench}(d), we show $D$ at the last iteration of quench calculations, where it is set only by the truncation cutoff $\epsilon_\mathrm{cutoff}$. $D$ initially grows as ${\sim}t_\mathrm{max}^{2/3}$ but levels off for $t_\mathrm{max} > 100$.
+This growth of the bond dimension is not related to entanglement growth within the wave function, as in DMRG, but should be understood by the fact that for larger $t_\mathrm{max}$ the Green's function contains more characteristic features, similarly to how it is harder to compress a complex image rather than a plain one.
 Our most expensive operations, solving the Dyson equation and computing the diagrams, scale as $O(D^4)$ in computation time and $O(D^3)$ in memory.
 If the $t_\mathrm{max}^{2/3}$ trend would continue, this would imply a cost $O(t_\mathrm{max}^{2.66})$ and $O(t_\mathrm{max}^{2})$.
 This is close to that of the conventional methods with $O(t_\mathrm{max}^3)$ and $O(t_\mathrm{max}^2)$ scaling, albeit in the QTT case likely with smaller prefactors due to the high compression ratios.
 However, if $D(t_\mathrm{max}\to\infty)$ saturates, as the data suggests, the computational cost for a fixed number of iterations saturates.
 In reality, while our current implementation outcompetes conventional methods, the number of iterations needed for convergence grows with $t_\text{max}$, and the iteration can become unstable.
 In the conclusions section, we mention how these issues could be mitigated in the future.